misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 {% highlight python %}
 print(True and False) # False
 print(True or False) # True
+x = 2
+print(x==2 or x==3) # True
 {% endhighlight %}

+Related to booleans, if/else statements are mostly constructed the same way.
+The only difference is that in python, `else if` is called elif

+{% highlight python %}
+def ticket_price(speed):
+  if speed<50:
+    return 0
+  elif speed<60:
+    return 50
+  else:
+    return 100
+{% endhighlight %}

+Again, more on this in part 2.

+## Getting/Converting User input

+In Java, to get user input, you probably learned to make a Scanner object, and then call various methods to get the user input, such as `nextLine()` or `nextInt()`

+In Python, all input is just gotten from the `input()` function, which you do not need to import.
+As a parameter to the input function, you give the prompt for the user.
+For example, if you wanted to get a user's name, you would have the following code.

+{% highlight python %}
+name = input("Hello, please enter your name: ")
+{% endhighlight %}

+The issue with this is that whatever you get from `input()` will be a string.
+Thankfully, it is very easy to convert a string to a different type.
+Just wrap the string around the type you want it to be, such as  `int()` to turn it into an integer, or  `float()` to turn it into a floating point number (like a double in Java).
+Here is an example of getting user input.

+<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/Input-Example?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" ></iframe>

+Note: If you're using version 2 of Python (which I highly discourage), you should use `raw_input`.

 ## Stylistic Naming Conventions